floeplala/daikin-mqtt/README.md

 ```
 <devicename>/set/getinfo    when sent, the script will directly collect and send data, instead of waiting for the next cycle
 <devicename>/set/pow        to switch it on and off
-<devicename>/set/mode       to set the mode: 0-7 for Auto, Cool, Heat, Dry & Fan
+<devicename>/set/mode       to set the mode: 0-7 for Auto, Cool, Heat, Dry & Fan (see below for details)
 <devicename>/set/stemp      to set the desired temperature
 ```